Information for share plan members on the international tax reporting regime

 You may also wish to visit the IRS website to determine if you need to complete and submit any additional IRS forms.

-However, we may still contact you to confirm your status as a non-US Person, in particular we may require additional documentation if we have reason to believe you are a US Person for FATCA purposes.
+However, we may still contact you to confirm your status as a non-US Person, in particular we may require additional documentation if we have reason to believe your circumstances change such that you may be a US Person for FATCA purposes.